12cassie34/quizzical/README.md

 #### `StrictMode`
 - When using `useEffect` to fetch API's data, it will call API twice.
 It's because I turned on the "StrictMode".
 It will render components twice.
 Fortunately, it only runs in development mode.
 - Discussion on stackoverflow: [React Hooks: useEffect() is called twice even if an empty array is used as an argument](https://stackoverflow.com/questions/60618844/react-hooks-useeffect-is-called-twice-even-if-an-empty-array-is-used-as-an-ar)

+#### re-render
+- When a data is updated in a JSX, React will re-render the whole JSX.
+It will cause some problems if we want some datum be the same, like datum we fetch from APIs.
+Therefore, we have to handle the data update carefully.

 ### Links
 - Solution URL: [tenzies-game](https://github.com/12cassie34/quizzical)